phouse512/blog/_posts/2017-01-14-useful-tools-1-mypy.markdown

 <your_files>
 ```

-In the above, you run mypy as a python package using your cloned mypy repo, as
+In the above, you run mypy as a python package using your cloned mypy repo so
-well as the changes you've made.
+that your changes are tested.
 Once you're satisfied, changes can be pushed
 to your fork and you can open a pull-request from GitHub.